 The first passage is found in the book of Jonah.
-Written between 793 and 758 B.C, it records the prophet Jonah being pursued by God after disobeying his direct command to preach to the people of Ninevah (an ancient Assyrian city of Upper Mesopotamia).
+Written between 793 and 758 B.C, it records the prophet Jonah being pursued by God after disobeying his command to preach to the people of Ninevah (an ancient Assyrian city of Upper Mesopotamia).

 Mountains Of Evidence

 Firstly, it is clear that Jonah is under the water.
 He says the deep has enclosed him (v5).

 Secondly, the Bible describes him descending down into the water where the roots, or bottoms of the mountains are (v6).
 These are 'mountains' plural in the heart of the Mediterranean sea.
 This isn’t talking about the bottom of an offshore island arc, volcano, or a surfaced seamount.

 Science has confirmed that underwater mountains are often found in chains, thousands of miles long on the ocean floors.
 Could this be what Jonah is referring to?

 'You hurled me into the depths, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me.'

 Not only does the Bible refer to these underwater mountain systems, it also describes the deep valleys which divide them.

 'The valleys of the sea were exposed and the foundations of the earth laid bare at the rebuke of the Lord, at the blast of breath from his nostrils.'